 Pippa has also lectured in international human rights law and international criminal law at Panastra University, Pnom Penh and Makarere University, Kampala.

-Pippa has experience dealing with appeals at all levels and judicial review matters.
-She has undertaken cases involving human rights, asylum, domestic violence, family re-union, nexus deportation, unlawful detention, nationality, EU treaty rights, trafficking and statelessness.
+Pippa has experience dealing with both appeals and judicial review matters.
+She has undertaken cases involving human rights, asylum, domestic violence, family re-union, nexus deportation, unlawful detention, nationality, EU treaty rights, trafficking, modern slavery and statelessness.

 Given her experience in criminal law, Pippa is well placed to act in cases where issues of criminal conduct are raised.